Guest post by Nadya Khoja

 - Don’t freestyle – there are proven copywriting formulas.

 - Don’t pitch – build up anticipation before you tear down objections with the hard sell.”

 Here’s the email Brad managed to whip up:

 The takeaway here is that if someone else has already figured out the answer, what’s the point in trying to figure it out yourself?
-Take what they did and add to it to make your email’s results even better!
+Newsletter ideas like these have proven to be successful so take notes from them!

 7. Nextiva Example: Win Back Email Template